The Lender's Guide to HOA Documents and Condo Approvals

 - •New construction projects not yet fully sold

-- •Projects with higher-than-normal commercial space
+- •Projects with more commercial space than the guidelines allow

 - •Projects with ongoing litigation

-- •Projects with owner-occupancy ratios below 50%
+- •Projects where owner-occupancy falls below 50%

 FHA Requirements